The Best Security Systems for the Deaf in 2025

 SecureScore™: 9.2/10

-SimpliSafe’s simple equipment with live security camera monitoring helps ensure that help is on the way whenever your family needs it.
+SimpliSafe’s live security camera monitoring helps ensure that help is on the way whenever your family needs it.
+Using your camera’s two-way talk, monitoring agents can scare off intruders and communicate with emergency personnel when it’s needed most.

 • Vivint Product Image